All Episodes

 I mean, that's me.

-Yeah, we come from uh humble beginnings, which made us hungry, frankly, and made us appreciate what we've earned.
+Yeah, we come from humble beginnings, which made us hungry, frankly, and made us appreciate what we've earned.

-Uh and I never I never left that behind.
+And I never left that behind.

-I mean, I I carry my mother with me and her hard work ethic and her love of country.
+I mean, I carry my mother with me and her hard work ethic and her love of country.

-I really I think about her all the time.
+I really, I think about her all the time.

 She died many years ago back in 1999.

-Um, but she was just one of those scrappers.
+But she was just one of those scrappers.

-And she just she didn't like phony.
+And she just, she didn't like phony.

-She didn't like politicians who are phony.
+She didn't like politicians who were phony.

 She was obviously a big fan of Reagan.